tacobayle/pythonAviVs/README.md

 ```

 2. All the other paramaters/variables are stored in the python script aviVs.py.
-The following parameters need to be changed:
+The variable called 'PoolServerList' needs to be adjusted.

 ```
 # Health Monitor